-Part III: A statistical model to study team process as relational events which the event occurs.
+Part III: A statistical model to study team process as relational events

+Central in our approach is the relational event, for which we can distinguish, at a minimum, a sender, a receiver, and the order or time at which the event occurs.
 Senders and receivers can be individuals or collectives.
 The set of potential senders need not be the same as the set of possible receivers-for example, in an analysis of team members giving each other directions on which tasks to perform, one could argue that team leaders will be among the senders of such events, but may not be potential receivers.